Health & BeautyFeatured

 Bondi Sands SPF 50+ Face Fluid – £13

 Most people use far too little sunscreen.
-You need roughly a two-finger-length strip (measured along your index and middle fingers) to cover your entire face and neck.
+You need roughly a two-finger-length strip – measured along your index and middle fingers – to cover your entire face and neck.
 Apply it as the last step of your skincare routine, before makeup, and give it a minute or two to set.

-SPF Myths That Need to Go
+SPF Myths That Need to Go in 2026

 Another common misconception is that SPF in your moisturiser or foundation is sufficient.
 In reality, you’d need to apply an unrealistic amount of tinted moisturiser to get the stated SPF level.
 A dedicated face sunscreen underneath is always the better choice.